 There can be a variety of causes for the pain you’re experiencing.
 Insufficient lubrication may cause the penis to irritate the skin.
 Your muscles may be tight naturally or your muscles may have tightened due to age, childbirth, disuse and may need to be stretched.
 You may have been born with too many nerve endings in the area or there may be a nerve positioned in such a way that the penis pushes against it causing pain during intercourse.
 Perhaps even a muscular or bone formation has shifted causing pain during sex, or any other type of .
 Sometimes other medications you are on can dry out or irritate the mucosa in the vagina.
 Beyond those physical reasons, stress and psychological factors may also play a role.

 Vaginismus is probably the most common pain condition we see.
 Women who suffer from vaginismus experience an involuntary tightness of the vagina during attempted intercourse.
 The tightness is actually caused by contractions of the pelvic floor muscles surrounding the vagina.
 Fear and anxiety often develop when there is this type of pain and that has to be treated as well.
 It is believed that 6 -12% of women have vaginismus.
 However, gathering reliable statistics for vaginismus is hindered by many factors, and the actual number might be quite higher.
-There are numerous ways to treat vaginismus: vaginal dilation, topical medications, anti-anxiety medications, botulinum toxin injections to name just a few.
+There are numerous ways to treat vaginismus: vaginal dilation, topical medications, anti-anxiety medications, vaginismus treatment under anesthesia to name just a few.
 Read more about vaginismus and treatment options.

 Vulvodynia and Vestibulodynia